Combinatorial model categories are equivalent to presentable quasicategories

 \proof Proof.
 Compose the morphism

 with the weak equivalence

 It remains to show that the composition

 is a weak equivalence. \ppar By Cisinski [\HCHA, Remark~7.9.10], the functor $\rN\frc$ applied to the projective model structure on simplicial presheaves on~$E$ yields a quasicategory equivalent to the quasicategory of presheaves on the nerve of~$E$.
 By Cisinski [\HCHA, Proposition~7.11.4], the quasicategory $\rN\frc "sPSh(E)$ is equivalent to the reflective localization of the quasicategory of presheaves on the nerve of~$E$ with respect to weak equivalences of~$E$.
 The latter localization is itself equivalent to the quasicategory of presheaves on $\rN\frc E$.
-Furthermore, by the same proposition, the left Bousfield localization $"MInd(κ,E)$ (\vmindlarge) of $"sPSh(E)$ is equivalent to the reflective localization of presheaves on $\rN\frc E$ at morphisms constructed in \vmindlarge.
+Furthermore, by the same proposition, the left Bousfield localization $"MInd(κ,E)$ (^!{MInd}) of $"sPSh(E)$ is equivalent to the reflective localization of presheaves on $\rN\frc E$ at morphisms constructed in ^!{MInd}.
 The latter localization is itself equivalent to the category of presheaves on $\rN\frc E$ that (as functors from $(\rN \frc E)^@op$ to spaces) preserve $κ$-small limits.
 This is precisely the $κ$-ind-completion of the quasicategory $\rN\frc E$, which shows that $(κ,E)→(ν,"MInd_ν(κ,E))$ is a weak equivalence by definition of~$@CRC$.

-\spshreedydef \proclaim Definition.
-Suppose $ι:C→@CMC$ is an inclusion of a small full subcategory~$C$ into the relative category $@CMC$ (\vcmczfc) and $ν$ is a regular cardinal such that $"MInd_ν$ (\vmindsmall) is defined for all objects and morphisms of the diagram $"Reedy∘ι$ (\vreedy).
+\proclaim Definition. ^^={MInd Reedy} Suppose $ι:C→@CMC$ is an inclusion of a small full subcategory~$C$ into the relative category $@CMC$ (^!{CMC}) and $ν$ is a regular cardinal such that $"MInd_ν$ (^!{smaller MInd}) is defined for all objects and morphisms of the diagram $"Reedy∘ι$ (^!{Reedy}).
 The natural transformation

 sends an object $(λ,M)∈@CMC$ to the morphism

 given by the left Quillen functor

 induced by the functor that sends $([n],X)↦X_n$.